Shi arrangements restricted to Weyl cones: Introduction and main results

 In particular, the Whitney numbers of~$C$--that is, the coefficients of $\Poin(C,t)$--are precisely the type~$B_2$ Narayana numbers $(1,4,1)$.
 We sum the Poincar\'e polynomials of all chambers to obtain

 Evaluating at $t=1$ gives the total number $25 = 5^2$ of Shi regions.
-Note that this is not the Poincar\'{e} polynomial of the full arrangement, which is $1 + 8t + 16t^2$.
-In general, the constant term of the sum of Poincar\'{e} polynomials is the cardinality of the group, whereas the Poincar\'{e} polynomial of the arrangement always has constant term $1$.
+Note that this is not the Poincar\'{e} polynomial of the full arrangement $\Shi(\Phi^+)$, which is $1 + 8t + 16t^2$.
+In general, the constant term of the sum of Poincar\'{e} polynomials is the cardinality of the group (since each Poincar\'e polynomial for $\LL_w$ as constant term~$1$), whereas the Poincar\'{e} polynomial of the full arrangement always has constant term~$1$.